Tan-JunWei/CTF-Writeups/content/PicoCTF/Forensics/Packets Primer.md

 ## Challenge Description
 ![[PicoCTF Packets Primer.png]]

 Seems like a typical network forensics challenge.
-After downloading the pcap file using `wget`, we can use [[WIreshark]] to get the flag.
+After downloading the pcap file using `wget`, we can use [[Wireshark]] to get the flag.

 ### Wireshark
 ![[PicoCTF Packets Primer 2.png]]